The Crew had a decent showing

 August saw the competitors down in Oceanside for the 26th Annual Oceanside Longboard Event in conjunction with the Supergirl and Guy Takayama contests.
 Gary Sahagen made two finals receiving first place in the President's division and 5th place in the Grand Masters division.

 September had the HB Summer Surf Contest.
-Many Longboard Crew members entered this event.
+Many Longboard Crew members entered this city event.
 Gary Sahagen was the only club member to reach the finals and placed second in the Super Grand Masters.

 The Dale Velzy Classic was also in September at Doheny.
 Several members attended as the day ended with a great luau.
 Gary Sahagen won first in his division as the only surfing entry from the Longboard Crew.